openvswitch/ovs/Documentation/intro/install/general.rst

     thread-safety checks.
 For Ubuntu, there are nightly built packages available on clang's website.

   - MSVC 2013.
-See the `Windows installation guide <INSTALL.Windows>`__
-    for additional Windows build instructions.
+Refer to :doc:`windows` for additional Windows build instructions.

   While OVS may be compatible with other compilers, optimal support for atomic operations may be missing, making OVS very slow (see ``lib/ovs-atomic.h``).